 Collectively, our data demonstrate strong differences in DNA methylation between chronically demyelinated MS lesions and the NAWM, which furthermore correlate with the expression profile of the corresponding DEGs.
-We identified an epigenetic block on MBP within OPCs located in the lesions and showed that this could have a major impact on the differentiation capacity of these cells.
-Notably, more than 8,000 CpG sites displayed differential methylation within MS lesions, with numerous of them potentially impacting upon cellular behaviour within the lesion site.
-It is therefore important to further characterise MS-associated epigenetic signatures, preferably in a cell type-specific manner, in order to fully understand the contribution of DNA methylation to remyelination failure in progressive MS stages.
+We identified an epigenetic block on MBP within OPCs located in the lesions and showed that this could have a major impact on the differentiation and myelination capacity of these cells.
+Notably, more than 8000 CpG sites displayed differential methylation within MS lesions, with numerous of them potentially impacting upon cellular behaviour within the lesion site.
+It is therefore important to further characterise MS-associated epigenetic signatures, preferably in a cell-type-specific manner, to fully understand the contribution of DNA methylation to remyelination failure in progressive MS stages.
 Which specific molecules and factors within the microenvironment of demyelinated lesions drive the observed epigenetic changes remains to be elucidated.
-Our study represents a starting point for important research regarding DNA methylation capacity during progressive MS.
+Our study represents a starting point for important research regarding DNA methylation signatures in chronic MS lesions with the final aim to discover new targets to restore the remyelination capacity during progressive MS.